Sable: Life in the Kingdom-1

 The standard of living for the population is quite high, with clean and relatively safe streets (in part due to a standing police force), running water and sewers and good air quality (to the main heat source for steam being magical, not fossil fuels).
 Employment is at around 95%.
 There is some poverty, but it is minimised as far as these things can be.
 As long as there is a willingness to work, welfare provision is decent; and there is a national public health service and hospital network for primary, non-specialist and dental care, as well as magical healers who can deal with more serious problems for a small fee which is subsidised by the government.

 Sable’s tech level is somewhat…interesting, due to the high ambient magic level, which is very much part of the everyday landscape and is therefore the primary source of power.
 For example, instead of going to a light switch to turn on an electric current, in Sable, you flick a switch and either a light spell activates, or electricity is supplied from magic-powered steam turbines and distributed (depending on your location), and there is a semi-traditional telephony system.
-The main form of power is the steam engine…there is neither an internal combustion engine, nor any form of petrochemical or atomic industry…and while the social system is closest to pre-Great War, in a lot of areas things the tech is far above that: certain areas which would suggest a high level of technology are very advanced – especially area such as medicine and genetic engineering – due to the nature of the magic that pervades everything.
+The main form of power is the steam engine…there is neither an internal combustion engine, nor any form of petrochemical or atomic industry…but in a lot of areas, the tech level is far above that.
+For example, certain areas which would suggest a high level of technology are very advanced – especially area such as medicine and genetic engineering – due to the nature of the magic that pervades the world.

 Sable City itself is largely non-industrial, although it does have cottage industries, some light industrial areas, and an extensive dockyard facility – both for unloading and repairing ships.
 Most of the industrial production attached to Sable City itself is situated down the Sable River, which flows to the border of the Kingdom at Riversend before transport along it moves into the Commonwealth worlds.
 Within the last few years a railway has been built paralleling the route of the Sable River down into the industrial towns of Corbridge and Hutchison, about fifty and one-hundred miles away, respectively.